jherink/Stitch/Documentation/Charts/readme.md

 # Charts

-Stitch renders charts in SVG.
-Stitch can render the follwing charts:
+Stitch renders charts using SVG.

+The following charts are supported:

 * Bar Chart
 * Line Chart